unofficialdxnny/Cipher/README.md

 Hyper is a Terminal command set for Mac/Linux/Windows written with Python.
 `Cipher` adds some useful commands directly to your terminal

+this is a really silly script. the script lets u do some cool things but nothing useful

 ## Authors